 ANSWER: All NTFT employees will receive 8 hours holiday leave pay on their holiday or designated holiday.
 An employee with a regular NTFT schedule of more than 8 hours on a holiday or designated holiday may, at his/her option, use nonscheduled time or annual leave for the remaining hours of the tour.
 Sick leave may be approved only for hours in excess of 8 hours and if the employee is scheduled to work and meets the other sick leave usage requirements.
 To be eligible for holiday pay, an employee must be in a pay status the last hour of the employee’s last scheduled workday prior to or the first hour of the employee’s first scheduled workday after the holiday.

-Will non-traditional FTRfull-time employees occupying NTFT duty assignments have their annual leave advanced at the beginning of the leave year?
+Will full-time employees occupying NTFT duty assignments have their annual leave advanced at the beginning of the leave year?

 ANSWER: Yes.